artem-galas/ng-starter-web/README.md

       ```
     - `http` - interceptors
     - `i18n` - translation (@ngx-translate)
-    - `material` - all necessary material modules
+    - `material` - all commonly used material modules
 - `layout` - basic layout component such as `header` and `slidenav-menu`
 - `shared`
     - `models` - it contains the modules for all entities used in the project.
 Do not forget to update `index.ts` when you add a new file.